 Structure is key to agency growth.

-Whether your agency is brand new or has 100 employees, how you are structured has a direct impact on efficiency, culture, client success, and scalability.
+Whether your agency is brand new or has 100 employees, the structure has a direct impact on the company's efficiency, culture, client success, and scalability.

 Without a well-thought-out structure, agencies will suffer from miscommunication, frustration, and poor results.